basemkhirat/dotapp-framework/README.md

 $ npm start
 ```

-Server will be created at port 3000 by default. you can change the port later from app configurations.
+Server will listen at port 3000 by default. you can change the port later from app configurations.

 Here you can browse your API Documentation `http://localhost:3000/docs`